dtaht/blog-cerowrt/content/post/anomolies_with_offloads.md

 ECN has mass

 and consistently on the high side.
-Take tcp_limit_output_bytes
+Take tcp_limit_output_bytes, PLEASE!

-originally set to 4096, it caused a regression on the current generation of wifi drivers... so it got increased to 64k... then it caused a regression on xen, which got the default bumped to 256k.
+TSQ was originally set to 4096, it caused a regression on the current generation of wifi drivers... so it got increased to 64k... then it caused a regression on xen, which got the default bumped to 256k.